Asharalikhan4/DSA/Questions with answers/How_To_Solve_A_Question.md

 // How to approch a problem

+//0.
+Read the question.
 //1.
 Verify the constraints.(ask question about the question)
 //2.
 Write out some test cases.
 //3.
 Figure out a solution without a code.
 //4.
 Write out our solution in code.